aalmkainzi/CGS/README.md

 ## MutStrRef

-This type can be used as a reference to any mutable string type (all string types except `String_View`).
+This type can be used as a reference to any mutable string type (all string types except `StrView`).

 to initialize:
 ```C